5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Reverting_Root_Patches.md

 Everything should be back to normal again.

 ## Option 3: Reverting Root Patches via macOS Recovery and Terminal
 This option is the last resort, if macOS won’t boot normally nor in safe mode.
-The idea is to boot into Recovery and use Terminal to restore the last working macOS Snapshot.
+The idea is to boot into Recovery and use Terminal to restore the last working, unpatched macOS Snapshot.

 1. In OpenCore’s boot menu, press <kbd>Spacebar</kbd> to show hidden entries
 2. Select the Recovery partition of the affected macOS version